- Oops!Something went wrong.Please try again later.

 Just to clarify if you're unsure, ROCE is a metric for evaluating how much pre-tax income (in percentage terms) a company earns on the capital invested in its business.
 The formula for this calculation on Hello Group is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

-When we looked at the ROCE trend at Grocery Outlet Holding, we didn't gain much confidence.
-To be more specific, ROCE has fallen from 6.6% over the last three years.
+In terms of Hello Group's historical ROCE movements, the trend isn't fantastic.
+Around five years ago the returns on capital were 32%, but since then they've fallen to 13%.
 On the other hand, the company has been employing more capital without a corresponding improvement in sales in the last year, which could suggest these investments are longer term plays.
 It may take some time before the company starts to see any change in earnings from these investments.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.